-The CS and Game Design program is focused on the specific skills and intellectual capabilities needed in the highly competitive game industry.
+The CS and Game Development program is focused on the specific skills and intellectual capabilities needed in the highly competitive game industry.
 As computer scientists, students will be engaged in building and developing games and playable media experiences.
 This requires courses in computer science with some specialized game technology and design courses.
 Thus, the degree includes a strong computer science foundation with program design, algorithms, theory, systems, and networks.
 In addition, game technology courses, such as game programming, building game engines and game AI are introduced so students can learn how to develop game-specific algorithms and systems.
 As part of this degree, students also engage in developing games with other students from different disciplines such as art and design, thus providing a rich environment for interdisciplinary dialogue and creative content development.
 These cross disciplinary courses are targeted at development of portfolio game pieces that allows students to be competitive in the game market as well as give them an opportunity to develop their creative and entrepreneurial abilities.

 Computer Science learning outcomes

 - Create formal data definitions given an English-language description of a problem, and apply these data definitions to create and verify specific data examples.

 - Apply a series of systematic design recipes to a variety of programming problems, including documentation, template, coding, and testing steps.

 - Utilize a class-based (object-oriented) language to solve a variety of computing problems.

 - Verbally articulate the benefits and drawbacks of solving different problems using programming paradigms.

 - Write mid-sized programs using concepts (e.g., objects, classes, messages, methods, interfaces, encapsulation, polymorphism, and inheritance) of object-oriented programming.

 - Create and maintain applications using the Java programming language.

 - Create a software system by coordinating in small-scale teams, involving division of functionality, creation of interfaces, and integration and testing of software modules.